Music of Ireland

 Irish music is music that has been created in various genres on the island of Ireland.

-The indigenous music of the island is termed Irish traditional music.
+The indigenous music of the island is termed Irish traditional music (or Irish folk music).
 It has remained vibrant through the 20th and into the 21st century, despite globalising cultural forces.
-In spite of emigration and a well-developed connection to music influences from Britain and the United States, Irish traditional music has kept many of its elements and has itself influenced many forms of music, such as country and roots music in the United States, which in turn have had some influence on modern rock music.
-It has occasionally been fused with rock and roll, punk rock, and other genres.
+In spite of emigration and mass exposure to music from Britain and the United States, Ireland's traditional music has kept many of its elements and has itself influenced other forms of music, such as country and roots music in the United States, which in turn have had some influence on modern rock music.
+Irish folk music has occasionally been fused with punk rock, electronic rock and other genres.
 Some of these fusion artists have attained mainstream success, at home and abroad.

 In art music, Ireland has a history reaching back to Gregorian chants in the Middle Ages, choral and harp music of the Renaissance, court music of the Baroque and early Classical period, as well as many Romantic, late Romantic and twentieth-century modernist music.
 It is still a vibrant genre with many composers and ensembles writing and performing avant-garde art music in the classical tradition.

 On a smaller scale, Ireland has also produced many jazz musicians of note, particularly after the 1950s.